 Born in Transylvania, Romania, his surname means 'shaved beard', which has roots in a popular style of beard many centuries ago.
-His business persona is Iancul because that's the medieval version of his name (it's from a famous Transylvanian king and an infamous Wallachian outlaw).
+His business persona is Iancul (@ianculdraws on Instagram) because that's the medieval version of his name (from a famous Transylvanian king).

 Iancu is also a huge fan of side projects, which he says has helped to get his name out there and attract the attention of some of the UK's biggest and best agencies and brands.
 We thought we'd ask Iancu about his experiences so far and what advice he can share as a freelancer.

 How did you get to where you are?